hiroki-chen/picachv-proof/plan.md

 * If we use states, we need to model the state transition and the design thereof formally so that the APIs are policy-compliant.

+# The data organization

+Can model after the `arrow` crate by Apache.

 # Implementation of the PCD.

 We can generate some annotations on the expansion of the procedural macros, which the theorem prover takes as input and then can reason about the correctness.